vranki/hemppa/README.md

 * !md login https://my.instance/ me@email.invalid r00tm3
 * !md roomlogin #myroom:matrix.org https://my.instance/ me@email.invalid r00tm3

+### Relay bridge

+Bridges two or more Matrix rooms together via relaybot.

+Note: Room ID is not same as room alias!
+Rooms can exist without aliases so ID's are more flexible.
+Room id is usually in format !123LotOfRandomChars:server.org

+To get room ID, it's in Element Web room settings | Advanced | Internal room ID

+Before bridging the bot must be present on both rooms.

+Commands:

+* !relay bridge [roomid] - Bridge room with given ID to this room (must be done as bot owner)
+* !relay list - List bridged rooms (and their index numbers) (must be done as bot owner)
+* !relay unbridge [number] - Remove the given bridge number (must be done as bot owner)

+File uploads, joins, leaves or other special events are not (yet) handled.
+Contributions welcome.

+Relaybots are stupid.
+Please prefer real Matrix bridges to this.
+Sometimes there's no alternative.

 ## Bot setup

 * Create a Matrix user